 Due to the nature in which this viral infection shows itself, it can be almost impossible to identify it at the early stages.
 However, as the fish starts to become weaker the chances of seeing and being able to fully identify this disease grow greatly.
-During the early stages of Hemorrhagic Septicemia there are very few symptoms which the fish will show such as sores around the body, the eyes will start to bulge, the fish may appear to be bloated regardless of feeding amount, and/or depending on species the fish may try to stay away from other inhabitants.
+During the early stages of Hemorrhagic Septicemia, there are very few symptoms that the fish will show such as sores around the body, the eyes will start to bulge, the fish may appear to be bloated regardless of feeding amount, and/or depending on the species the fish may try to stay away from other inhabitants.

 Hemorrhagic septicemia is one of the few diseases that have no real cause, however, it can spread from one fish to another through various means.
 These can include but are not limited to the fish eating an infected fish's poop, rubbing against the fish, eating an infected fish's body after it has died, eating smaller inhabitants that are carrying the disease, the fish breathing through their gills within water that has been contaminated with the blood of a fish who is infected, and also using equipment that the virus has been lying dormant in (such as reusing equipment without cleaning it properly or not cleaning any equipment that has come in contact with this disease).
-The best way to avoid having any pond or aquarium inhabitants catching this disease is to always quarantine them fully and buy from an aquarium store or dealer that is reputable in having their livestock in great conditions.
+The best way to avoid having any pond or aquarium inhabitants catching this disease is to always quarantine them fully and buy from an aquarium store or dealer that is reputable in having their livestock in great condition.

 Treatment and Medication

-Unfortunately, there is no known cure to this viral infection although many have stated that using a bacterial and fungus medication does slow down and can prevent death, there is no known documented proof such medicines do truly work.
-Since this viral infection plagues many lakes found within different countries, there are many agencies that are still doing tests to find the perfect cure to this virus.
+Unfortunately, there is no known cure to this viral infection although many have stated that using bacterial and fungus medication does slow down and can prevent death, there is no known documented proof such medicines do truly work.
+Since this viral infection plagues many lakes found in different countries, there are many agencies that are still doing tests to find the perfect cure for this virus.
 If any of your fish do present this viral disease whether they be inside of a pond or aquarium, many agencies will take the dead body to do further analysis on what can prevent this disease and how it fully affects the fish.
-If you would like to help out to find a cure to this viral disease, please contact your local fish and game agency on instructions on what to do with the fish as it is dying, or if it is already dead.
+If you would like to help out to find a cure for this viral disease, please contact your local fish and game agency for instructions on what to do with the fish as it is dying, or if it is already dead.